hpc-io/vol-pnetcdf/cdf/doc/VOL_Milestone.md

 ### CDF Schema Mapping

 The CDF file format is relatively well-suited for the HDF5 VOL interface, because both data models were designed with multidimensional arrays in mind.
 In CDF, these arrays are called *variables*, while in HDF5 they are called *datasets*.
 What makes the mapping even more convenient is the fact that the CDF data model is essentially a subset of HDF5.
 The CDF data schema consists of two fundamental components (variables and attributes), while HDF5 consists of three (groups, datasets, and attributes).
 Since CDF does not support any notion of hierarchical groups, the most straightforward strategy is to treat CDF variables as HDF5 datasets, and to treat all CDF files as if there is only one group (the **root** group).
 In CDF, attributes can either be global (attached to the file), or variable-local (attached to a variable).
-In HDF5 attributes can be attached to both

 ![](cdf-layout.png)

-**Fig AAA** *General layout of a CDF-formatted file.
+**Fig 2** *General layout of a CDF-formatted file.
 The formatting calls for three general sections: (1) A file header containing all necessary metadata, (2) The non-record variable data, and (3) the record variable data.*

 ### Implementation Details